 The ophthalmology residency is a three-year program designed to provide intensive clinical training in an academic environment, which encourages close interaction between the residents and faculty.
-Four residents are accepted to our program each year.
+Five residents are accepted to our program each year.

 Residency Program Director: Samantha Perea, MD

 The ophthalmology residency has full and continued accreditation by the ACGME.
 The ACGME has also approved the programs request for a permanent increase in resident compliment allowing the program to now accept five new residents a year.

 The Loma Linda University School of Medicine mainly uses four institutions as education resources for its ophthalmology residency program.

 The Loma Linda University Medical Center serves as both a university and community hospital.
 The Eye Institute, which serves a large population, is conveniently located at the Faculty Medical Offices directly across the street from the main Medical Center building.
 This facility serves as the primary training site for the subspecialty rotations.

 The Jerry L. Pettis Memorial VA Medical Center, just five minutes away, serves as the referral center for a large portion of California.
 Veterans travel from as far as Arizona and Nevada to seek medical care at this facility.
 A new outpatient eye clinic, including wet lab, opened at this facility in 2005.
 It is a primary training site for comprehensive ophthalmology, including cataract surgery.